susavlsh10/susavlsh10.github.io/_pages/about.md

 Working on democratizing deep learning and AI by building hardware efficient and scalable systems.

-I'm a third-year Computer Engineering Ph.D. candidate at Texas A&M University being advised by [Dr. Narasimha Annapareddy](https://experts.tamu.edu/expert/narasimha-annapareddy/).
+I'm a third-year Computer Engineering Ph.D. candidate at Texas A&M University, seeking research and development roles in machine learning systems where I can apply my expertise in building hardware-efficient and scalable solutions.
+I'm advised by [Dr. Narasimha Annapareddy](https://experts.tamu.edu/expert/narasimha-annapareddy/).
 I'm interested in efficient Machine Learning (ML), Natural Language Processing (NLP), Parallel, Distributed Computing and building hardware efficient systems.

 ## Updates